NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 ### Let's replace the data type of column "Dollar Sales" with a fixed decimal data type.
 Let's also replace the data type of column "Unit Sales" with a whole number data type:

-- click the data type symbol which will be the left of the column name for each column.
+- click the data type symbol which will be to the left of the column name for each column.
 Here, you will then be able to change the data type.

 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/DS%20Data%20Type.png)